AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/genai/readme.md

 ## API Endpoints

-The API is documented via OpenAPI/Swagger and can be viewed at `http://127.0.0.1:8000/docs` when the server is running.
-This requires the [Development Setup](../README.md#development-setup).
+The API is documented via **OpenAPI/Swagger** and can be viewed at `/genai-docs` (e.g. for local production setup: http://localhost:8080/genai-docs).
+To also _test_ the routes interactively, the [Development Setup](../README.md#development-setup) is required, and the documentation should be accessed at http://localhost:8000/docs.

 * `POST /generate_audio_transition`

     * **Request Body (JSON):** Information about the songs and the desired message type.
 The structure is now nested for clarity.

         ```json
         {
           "message_type": 1,